PauMAVA/UhcPlugin/README.md

 Plugin Version: 1.0
 Supported Minecraft Version: 1.15.2

+#### As of 13-10-2020
+This plugin needs to be fully recoded in order to improve efficiency and to fix some bugs which would require a huge replacement of code in certain files.
+This repository is not discontinued but will probably not be updated in the near future.

 ### IMPORTANT NOTE
 The version 1.1 of this plugin may contain bugs that affect the gameplay or produce unexpected exceptions.
 Please, note that if you found a bug I encourage you to report it in order to improve this plugin.